Sharing is caring!

 Where to stay at North Cascades National Park

-If you’re a car camping family like ours, you’ll be pleased to know there are several options for car camping sites around the park.
+North Cascades National Park is located in central Washington state.
+If your family likes car camping like we do, you'll be pleased to know there are several options for car camping sites around the park.
 There are five car camping campgrounds at the park that you can reserve ahead of time:

 - Newhalem Creek Campground